Pullusb/reference_to_image_plane/README.md

 ## Description

+Select some references Empty objects, then call `Convert References To Image Planes` via search

+Options:
-Shader can be chosen between "Emit", "Principled", "Shadeless"
+Shader can be chosen in `Emit`, `Principled` and `Shadeless`.

-You can also choose to delete source references Transformation will be kepts

-Select some references
+Name of created texture plane can be built after image filename or from object name (suffixed `_texplane` in this case)

+Also possible to delete Empty references after conversion (True by defaut)

+Initial Empty image Transformation should be kepts in generated mesh.

 ### Where ?

-Search menu (`F3`) > type "Convert References To Image Planes" > Enter will pop the menu
+Search menu (`F3`) > type "Convert References To Image Planes" > Use pop-up the menu